jerdog/droidconde18/PITCHME.md

 Note:
 It is important to understand the different reasons that people participate in communities.
 A few of the different ways are:

-Understanding why people would want to participate in your community is essential, but it is not enough to stop there - you must provide incentives for them to participate and move through the different stages of participation.

 ---
 ### Increasing participation
 @ul